 The test is performed by one person.

 The vacuum box is a clear Plexiglas plate with soft gasketing around the edges.

-The air blowing through the venturi creates a low pressure area through the restriction; a port at this point pulls the air out of the Plexiglas box.
+The air blowing through the Venturi creates a low pressure area through the restriction; at the point the port connects to the frame, air is pulled out of the Plexiglas box.